Tatskaari/GustoLang/README.md

   - Foreach over lists
   - List API to find size, remove first, append lists together etc.
   - Make lists indexed by strings as well
-  - Change do to then in if statement
   - Allow functions to return nothing.
 Detect all code paths return the same value.
   - Static type checking (possibly inference but maybe change val to integer and number)